 English Lessons: What is 'The Queen's English'?

-understand this question, we first have to look at a bit of history.
+To understand this question, we first have to look at a bit of history.
 Unfortunately, it involves social classes.

-elevated in society a person was, the more education s/he received and the better his/her diction was.
+Historically, the more elevated in society a person was, the more education s/he received and the better his/her diction was.

-King (or Queen, if there was no king) routinely addressed his/her subjects in public speeches.
-The general sentiment was that the sovereign was a revered being.
-“Why, just listen to him speak!
-So refined, so smart…” they must have said.
+The King (or Queen, if there was no king) routinely addressed his/her subjects in public speeches, putting their ability to speechify on display for all to see.
+The general sentiment was that the sovereign was an educated, talented, knowledgeable and revered being.

 The English language, as written and spoken by educated people in Britain.